e2b-dev/e2b-cookbook/examples/anthropic-managed-agents/python/README.md

 anthropic-managed-agents-build-template
 ```

-This builds an E2B template with Python, shell tools, the Anthropic SDK, and a writable `/mnt/session` workdir.
+This builds an E2B template with Python, shell tools, the Anthropic/FastAPI runtime dependencies,
+the packaged worker code, and a writable `/mnt/session` workdir.

 The default template name is `anthropic-managed-agents`.
 Use `--template-name` to override it.